TiranChanuka/portfolio-new/README.md

 - Interactive tooltips with detailed information
 - Full 3D controls (rotate, zoom, pan)

-### Admin Dashboard
+### Customizable Portfolio

-A protected admin area allows for:
+The portfolio is designed to be easily customizable with:

-- Content management for projects
+- Modifiable project data
-- Skills data updates
+- Customizable skills section
-- Profile information editing
+- Adaptable personal information
-- Authentication with NextAuth.js
+- Editable contact details

 ## 🔧 Customization

 You can easily adapt this portfolio for your own use by:

-1. Updating skills data in `page.tsx`
+1. Updating skills data in `page.tsx` and skills-context.tsx
-2. Adding your projects in the admin dashboard
+2. Adding your projects directly in projects-section.tsx
 3. Modifying theme colors in Tailwind config
-4. Editing personal information in the profile section
+4. Editing personal information in about-section.tsx and contact-section.tsx

 ## 📱 Responsive Design